Ben Barnes (Maryland politician): Fiscal issues

+Ahead of the 2024 legislative session, Barnes expressed interest in raising taxes or other revenues to address the state's general fund budget issues and $3 billion in proposed cuts to state transportation.
+That year, legislative officials, including Barnes, negotiated a compromise budget deal that raised vehicle registration fees to pay for state transportation projects.

+During the 2025 legislative session, Barnes led negotiations on the budget for the House, which eventually led to a compromise deal that closed the state's $3.3 billion budget deficit by raising $1.6 billion in taxes and cuts about $2 billion in state spending.
+He criticized a Republican budget proposal to close the state's $3.3 billion budget deficit by cutting $1.6 billion in funding from Medicaid, freezing the Blueprint for Maryland's Future, and eliminating salary increases for state employees, comparing the proposal to similar proposals made by congressional Republicans and thanking Maryland Republicans for being "honest" that they want to cut Medicaid and education spending in state.

+In October 2025, after federal officials said they would not continue funding the Supplemental Nutrition Assistance Program during the 2025 United States federal government shutdown, Barnes suggested that state officials use the Rainy Day fund to continue providing benefits to SNAP recipients.

+In January 2026, Barnes said he supported providing tax incentives to Sphere Entertainment to build a Sphere concert venue in National Harbor, Maryland.

 Gun control

 During the 2013 legislative session, Barnes voted to pass legislation that would require fingerprinting of gun buyers, place new limits on firearm purchases by the mentally ill, and ban assault weapons and magazines that hold more than 10 bullets.

 During the 2016 legislative session, Barnes introduced legislation to ban firearm possession on the campuses of public colleges and universities, with exceptions for police officers and security personnel.
 The bill passed the House of Delegates by a 89–49 vote on April 4, 2018.

 Social issues

 Barnes was the original House sponsor of the Civil Marriage Protection Act, arguing in 2011 that Maryland was discriminating against gay couples by not allowing them to marry.
 He voted in favor of the legislation when it was reintroduced in the 2012 legislative session as an Administration bill under Governor Martin O'Malley.

 During the 2013 legislative session, Barnes voted to pass legislation that would repeal the death penalty in Maryland.